 The University is also committed to ensuring gender equality in its staffing structures, with a focus on equality of pay, progression and representation at senior management levels.
 As part of this work we have an Equality, Diversity and Inclusion Action Plan, we produce Equal Pay Audit and Gender Pay Gap Reports, Staff Equality Reports and seek to increase the number of female academics in research and publishing at the University.
 The University also has staff who are Springboard training to deliver women’s development training and ensure that the support is there for female staff who want to develop their careers.
 We believe that these policies and the support offered provide a starting point to further develop our work in this SDG area.
 We are proud that 61% of our staff are female, and that 53% of our senior managers are women.
 We are committed to continuing our work in this area.

 The University of Northampton also conducts a wide-variety of research into issues related to gender equality.
 This includes the evaluation of our APP work and WP work (UniConnect) described earlier, but also externally orientated research centred on gender equality, domestic violence and education.
-These projects include: the Understanding Agency and Resistance Strategies (UNARS) that explores children’s experiences of domestic violence and their coping strategies; better understanding domestic violence offending behaviours and the childhood experiences that lead to individuals becoming domestic abusers; promoting gender equality in public services; and promoting gender equality through education in Turkey; and a PhD study exploring female participation in schooling in Ghana.
+These projects include: the Understanding Agency and Resistance Strategies (UNARS) that explores children’s experiences of domestic violence and their coping strategies; IPSCJ’s work on the prevention of sexual and gender-based violence and access to justice for survivors in partnership with the Danish Institute Against Torture in Nakuru County, Kenya; better understanding domestic violence offending behaviours and the childhood experiences that lead to individuals becoming domestic abusers; promoting gender equality in public services; and promoting gender equality through education in Turkey; and a PhD study exploring female participation in schooling in Ghana.
 Together, this provides a snapshot of the way that the University supports and uses its research to drive change around the world in relation to gender equality and violence against women.